 - An outline timescale

-If the host site owner wishes to continue, they sign the exclusivity agreement and we move forward to the final design and installation phase.
-If they decide not to, they can keep the analysis we have done to date free of charge and we remain open to working with them in future.
+If the host site owner wishes to continue, we ask them to sign the exclusivity agreement and we move forward to the final design and installation phase.
+If they decide not to, they can keep our analysis free of charge and we remain open to working with them in future.

 Design and installation